-The AWS Solutions Architect - Associate costs about $150 for the exam (roughly $1,645-$2,935 with training over 3 years), and it's an associate-level credential - Moderate (55/100) - for which AWS recommends about 1-2 years of hands-on experience.
+The AWS Solutions Architect - Associate costs about $150 for the exam (AWS list price, retrieved 2026-06-13) (about $1,645-$2,935 over 3 years once you add optional third-party training - RoleMath's arithmetic, not an AWS package), and it's an associate-level credential - Moderate (core stage) - that RoleMath puts at about 1-2 years of hands-on experience (our computed figure, not an AWS-published recommendation).
 It maps to cloud-engineering roles in the broad BLS occupation Computer Occupations, All Other (national median $116,580, BLS OEWS May 2025), so it's worth it when you're already building on AWS and want an architecture-level signal - not a first cert.
-Ignore the cert-specific salary and ROI claims online; they're invented and have no sourceable basis.
+We publish no cert-specific salary or ROI figure, because we have not found a way to source one.
 Here's the honest case.

 Key takeaways